-The International Law Area of Emphasis is intended to educate the next generation of lawyers who will work in careers related to international law and its many subspecialties (in both public international law and its many subspecialties (in both public international law and private international law).
-The Area of Emphasis will provide students with robust and varied opportunities to learn and develop skills in international law-related practice areas.
+The International Law Area of Emphasis educates the next generation of lawyers who will work in careers related to international law and its many subspecialties in both public international law and private international law.
+The Area of Emphasis provides students with robust and varied opportunities to learn and develop skills in international law-related practice areas.